What Does a File Clerk Do?

 - Critical-thinking skills: Logic and decision-making skills are key to expeditiously sorting various documents and determining what to do with them.

 Unfortunately, the job outlook for file clerks isn't bright.
 File clerk employment is expected to decline by about 10 percent between 2016 and 2026 as organizations combine administrative functions, such as reception and filing, and the capability and ease of use of technological data storage continue to grow.

 As a file clerk, you'll be employed in an office environment, where you could spend much of your time retrieving and delivering files to other employees or sitting in front of a computer.
 If you work in a larger office, you'll likely have the opportunity to meet and interact with company personnel at many levels.

-File clerk jobs typically move in tandem with regular office hours.
-When an office is open to clients and other personnel are present, a file clerk is expected to be available.
-Additionally, the volume of documents produced may be significant, depending on the size and nature of the firm or business.
-A file clerk might have to work full-time to keep up with the flow, but this isn't to say that job-share opportunities or part-time positions aren't available.
-Overtime is not normally required.
+File clerks work during normal office hours as a rule.
+When an office is open to clients and other employees are on the job, a file clerk is expected to be there as well.
+Because the volume of documents produced may be significant, depending on the size and nature of the organization, a file clerk might have to work full-time to keep up with the flow.
+But this doesn't mean that job-share opportunities or part-time positions aren't available.
+Overtime is not generally required.

 How to Get the Job